Telefonica to buy back $2.6 billion preference shares

 It has also sold part of its stake in China Unicom (0762.HK) and its call center business Atento and said it may list businesses in Latin America.

-If all preference share holders take up the offer, Telefonica will automatically shed 1.2 billion euros of debt, taking it closer to its target for a debt to EBITDA ratio of 2.35.
+If all preference share holders take up the offer, Telefonica will automatically shed 800 million euros of debt, taking it closer to its target for a debt to EBITDA ratio of 2.35.

 Telefonica issued the preference shares, which were non-callable for 10 years, in December 2002 to strengthen its balance sheet and boost liquidity.